 Four Styles of Shoes for a Marine Climate

 Shoes are de rigueur for any wardrobe.
-They are an everyday necessity as they protect and offer comfort for our feet.
-In addition, they come in diverse styles, shapes, and sizes.
+They are an everyday necessity because they protect and comfort our feet.
+In addition, they come in a variety of styles, shapes, and sizes.
 The key to adding a good pair of shoes to your wardrobe is considering your lifestyle, climate, function, comfort, and price point.
-As I currently live in a marine climate, I will share four styles of shoes in my wardrobe.
+As I currently live in a marine environment, I will share four styles of shoes in my wardrobe.

 Boots

 Boots are a staple in my wardrobe.
-I prefer boots made of suede material or soft leather as they are easier to break into.
-I usually size up for comfort and wear them during colder temperatures, such as autumn, winter, and early spring, to keep me warm.
+I prefer boots made of suede material or soft leather as they are easier to break in.
+I usually size up for comfort and wear them in colder weather, such as autumn, winter, and early spring, to stay warm.

 Pumps

-A pair of pumps, whether with a stiletto or block heel around 75mm - is another essential piece in my wardrobe.
+A pair of pumps, whether with a stiletto or block heel around 75mm, in different colourways, is another essential piece in my wardrobe.
 They are my go-to for formal or special events.
 I love how they instantly elevate any outfit.
 In addition, finding a pair with a heel and height you are comfortable with will help prevent foot problems.

 Flip-flops

-A pair of flip-flops a staple in my summer wardrobe.
+A pair of flip-flops is a staple in my summer wardrobe.
 My feet get to breathe while I bask in the warm summer sun.
-It’s my preferred footwear choice when going to the beach or taking a stroll in a warmer temperature.
+It’s my preferred footwear for the beach or for strolling in warmer weather.
 Apart from the classic flatform style, chunky heels are also popular.
-Although some may feel heavy on the feet, you get used to the weight after a few wears.
+Although some may feel heavy on their feet, you get used to the weight after a few wears.

 Sandals